 Accessing Exported Data

 By default, Vault exports CSV files from the Scheduled Data Exports job to a File Staging Server.
 Vault uploads files to different locations depending on your security profile.
-If you have a Vault Owner security profile, Vault uploads files to the root FTP folder.
-If not, Vault uploads files to your FTP folder.
+For Vault Owners, Vault uploads files to the root FTP folder.

 You can configure Vault to export data to a custom Amazon S3 Bucket by navigating to Admin > Settings > Scheduled Data Export Settings and clicking Edit.